 This Brioche French Toast recipe is made with a secret ingredient!
 This easy-to-follow recipe makes a simple and sweet breakfast treat the whole family will love.

 With my husband, it’s the time he put the ice cream away.
 In the fridge.
 Not the freezer.
-I woke up the next morning to find a carton of ice cream soup in the fridge, and I’ve teased him about it ever since.
+I woke up the next morning, ready to make waffles and ice cream, to find a carton of ice cream soup in the fridge, and I’ve teased him about it ever since.

 Allow me to introduce you to this brioche french toast recipe that is made with melted ice cream.